 Carl pays $1,500 for auto insurance annually.
-This year, he decides to install winter tires and calls his insurance broker.
+This year, he decided to install winter tires and called his insurance broker.
 Carl gets a 5% discount, resulting in $75 in savings in the first year.
 Now, Carl pays $1,425 for his auto insurance policy.
 Five years later, Carl has $375 more in his pocket than he would without the snow tire insurance discount.

 Winter tire safety tips